kubernetes/community/contributors/design-proposals/propagation.md

 	// Required.
 	MountPath string `json:"mountPath"`
 	// Optional.
-	Propagation string `json:"propagation"`
+	Propagation PropagationMode `json:"propagation,omitempty"`
 }
 ```

+Default would be `RSlave`, which should not break backward compatibility,
+`RShared` must be explicitly requested.

 Opinion against this:

 1. This will affect all volumes, while only HostPath need this.
+It could be
+checked during validation and any non-HostPath volumes with non-default
+propagation could be rejected.

 1. This need API change, which is discouraged.